jlarmstrongiv/tracecamp-winter-2020/curriculum/day_0/reference/05-frontend-vs-backend.md

 - The webpage makes additional requests for images, fonts, and other data it needs

 Not all websites follow the same steps.
 They vary depending on the website needs and optimizations.

-## Frontend

-The frontend deals with loading the webpage in the browser.
-The frontend is also referred to as client side.
-Webpages primarily made with:

-- **HTML** - the skeleton and data
-- **CSS** - the design and styling
-- **JavaScript** - interactivity and programming logic

-We will learn more about HTML, CSS, and JavaScript in upcoming articles.
-Frontend concerns include loading content that the webpage needs, such as images, fonts, and requests for additional data.
-We can build webpages without a backend.

-## Backend

-The backend is everything that happens on the server.
-The backend is also referred to as the server side.
-Some backends can be very complex, involving multiple databases, servers, data processes, and backups.
-Some backends can be very simple and return static (unchanging) files, like images.

-Backend concerns include everything outside of the browser.
-When a webpage makes additional requests to the server, the server should process the request and return the data in a response.

 ## Curriculum